Search

 what should I bring for my child's sleep study stay?

-One parent or caregiver must accompany all minors and must stay overnight with the patient.
+One parent or caregiver must accompany all children under 18 years of age and must stay overnight with the patient.
 The technologist team will expect the assistance of a parent/guardian during the night.

 • You will be requested to have your child dress in his/her pajamas (two-piece without feet).
-Nightgowns and one-piece pajamas sets are not acceptable attire.
-If you have questions regarding proper sleep wear, please check-in with the lab staff prior to the child's visit.
+Nightgowns and one-piece pajama sets are not acceptable attire.
+If you have questions regarding proper sleepwear, please check in with the lab staff prior to the child's visit.

-• You may bring the child's books, toys, a favorite stuffed animal, special pillow and/or blanket, white noise device, and favorite DVD movies (there is a DVD player in each room), if desired.
+• You may bring the child's books, toys, a favorite stuffed animal, a special pillow and/or blanket, a white noise device or a fan.

 • You must bring your child's personal toiletries (diapers, toothpaste, toothbrush, comb, brush, shampoo, etc.), and a change of clothes for the next day.
-The lab provides towels and bedding (but no toiletries), and there is a bathroom available for use in the lab.
+The lab provides towels and bedding, and there is a bathroom and shower available for use in the lab.

 where do I go for the sleep study?